travlr-archived/CodeDepot/README.rst

 The CodeDepot Foundation is the working name of a proposed open governance model for the CodeDepot ecosystem; where directives and decisions are decentralized and democratized amongst the entire community [#]_.
-This notion of decentralized governance is aimed at stemming the problems of any centralized governing system that naturally creates levels of control [#]_.
+This notion of decentralized governance is aimed at stemming the problems of any centralized governing system that naturally creates levels of control.

     Bitcoin's underlying technology of the blockchain [#]_, brings a radical departure from the governance model of the old world.
 It follows trends of decentralization that have emerged